armanfeili/ADM-HW1-DS-Sapienza/README.md

-# ADM-HW1
+#  ADM-HW1-DS-Sapienza
-Sapienza of Roma - Data Science - ADM Homework 1
+This is the Homework-1 for the course ADM: Algorithmic Methods of Data Mining and Laboratory at Sapienza University of Rome, MSc. of Data Science

 ## Team members:
 Arman Feili
 Milad Torabi

-## First Homework of ADM course
-The **stamps** folder contains of a single PDF file which contains of screen shots of submissions.
-The **scripts.py** files contains code of all exercises which have "Accepted" status.
+## Description: